viur-framework/viur-docs/source/basics.rst

    Person.json = True #grant module access to json renderer also

-But how to call this template now from the frontend?
+But how to call these templates now from the frontend?
 Requests to a ViUR application are performed by a clear and persistent format of how the resulting URLs are made up.
 By requesting http://hello-viur.appspot.com/person/list on a ViUR system, for example, the contents from the database are fetched by the ``Person`` module, and rendered using the listing template from above.
+This template then links to the URLs of the template that displays a single person entry, with additional information.

 [screenshot follows]

 So what happens here?
-By calling ``/person/list`` on the server, ViUR first selects the module ``person`` (all in lower-case order) from its imported modules and then calls the function :meth:`~server.prototypes.list.List.list`, which is a build-in function of the :class:`~server.prototypes.list.List` prototype.
+By calling ``/person/list`` on the server, ViUR first selects the module ``person`` (all in lower-case order) from its imported modules and then calls the function :meth:`~server.prototypes.list.List.list`, which is a build-in function of the :class:`~server.prototypes.list.List` module prototype.
 Because no explicit renderer was specified, the HTML-renderer ``jinja2`` is automatically selected, and renders the template specified by the ``listTemplate`` attribute assigned within the module.
+Same as with the viewing  function for a single entry: ViUR first selects the ``person`` module and then calls the build-in function :meth:`~server.prototypes.list.List.view`.
+The :meth:`~server.prototypes.list.List.view` function has one required parameter, which is the unique entity key of the entry requested.

 Because we granted module access also for the ``json`` renderer above, the same list can also be rendered as a well-formed JSON data structure by calling  http://hello-viur.appspot.com/json/person/list.
 The ``json`` as the first selector in the path selects the different renderer that should be used.

+ViUR has a build-in access control management.
+By default, only users with the "root" access right or corresponding module access rights are allowed to view or modify any data.
+In the module above, this default behavior is canceled by overriding the functions :meth:`~server.prototypes.list.List.listFilter` and :meth:`~server.prototypes.list.List.canView`. :meth:`~server.prototypes.list.List.listFilter` filters the selection within a call of the :meth:`~server.prototypes.list.List.list` function, while :meth:`~server.prototypes.list.List.canView` checks the per-entry access right, e.g. within the :meth:`~server.prototypes.list.List.view` function.
+So information of this module can be both listed or viewed by everyone.
+Any other operations, like creating, editing or deleting entries, is still only granted to users with corresponding access rights.